365 Days: This Day

 365 Days: This Day (365 dni: Ten dzień) is a 2022 Polish erotic film directed by Barbara Białowąs and Tomasz Mandes.
 Serving as a sequel to 365 Days, it is based on This Day, the second novel of a trilogy by Blanka Lipińska and stars Anna-Maria Sieklucka, Michele Morrone and Magdalena Lamparska.

-The film was released worldwide on Netflix on 27 April 2022 to similar widely negative critical reception as its predecessor.
-A sequel, The Next 365 Days, was released on 19 August 2022.
+The film was released worldwide on Netflix on 27 April 2022; like its predecessor, it was universally panned.
+A sequel, The Next 365 Days, was released on 19 August 2022, panned as well.